-This increases both trust in your brand and dwell time on the webpage, thus boosting its relevancy signals to search engines.
+This increases both trust in your brand and time on the webpage, thus boosting its relevancy signals to search engines.

 People don’t read, they scan.

-They look for something more specific or something that catches their interest - this is where subheadings come in.
+Visitors generally look for something more specific or something that catches their interest - this is where subheadings come in.

 Subheadings also help search engines better interpret your content by demonstrating a hierarchy of the content published on the said page.
 By using heading tags from H1 down to H6 appropriately, both search engines and people can assess the importance of content sections.
-You will not need to use all six levels; in most cases, three or four will be adequate.
+You do not need to use all six levels; in most cases, three or four will be adequate.

-So skip the meaningless stock photos of business people shaking hands, sitting in meetings, or randomly smiling for no apparent reason.
+Skip the meaningless stock photos of business people shaking hands, sitting in meetings, or randomly smiling for no apparent reason.